Beliefs

 Who is Heeling Muskoka?

-My name is Kelly, my pronouns are she/her.
+Hello it is lovely to meet you!
+My name is Kelly, my pronouns are she/they

 While obtaining my SSW education, I had my second college field placement under Dr. Adam Stibbards and Dr. Howard Bloom on their therapeutic animal research team.
 I was a part of the Sweet Charity team creating educational videos to streamline therapeutic dog training and directly implement therapy dogs into public schools.